surveyjs/survey-library/README.md

 ## **SurveyJS** is a JavaScript Survey and Form Library.
-It is a modern way to add a survey or form to your website.

-**SurveyJS** has versions for angular2+. jQuery, knockout, react and vue.
+**SurveyJS** is a modern way to add surveys and forms to your website.
+It has versions for angular2+, jQuery, knockout, react and vue.

 [![Build Status](https://travis-ci.org/surveyjs/surveyjs.svg?branch=master)](https://travis-ci.org/surveyjs/surveyjs) [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](LICENSE)
 <a href="https://github.com/DevExpress/testcafe">